PU O-Rings (Polyurethane / Urethane)

 Construction Machinery

-Excavator, loader and crane hydraulic seal systems exposed to dirt and vibration
+Excavator, loader and crane hydraulic seal systems exposed to dirt, contamination, and high operating pressures.

 Material Handling